PositiveSumData/NationalOralHealthDataPortal/Data/Pregnancy_Risk_Assessment_Monitoring_System/README.md

   * Yes, I got treatment during my pregnancy
   *  Yes, I got treatment after my pregnancy
   * Yes, I got treatment both during and after my pregnancy

+## Consolidated Data Structure

+Two files have been produced by consolidating the pre-analyzed reports from the CDC PRAMS website described above:

+* **PRAMS.csv**.
+Each row is a unique state-measure-year, providing the estimates and confidence intervals.

+* **PRAMS_CI.csv**.
+Twice as long as the PRMAS.csv file above, this file has been unpivoted such that an upper and lower 95% confidence interval is given for each year-measure-state.
+This file can be used by visualiation software to help show confidence intervals.
+An "Order" column provides a sequence of numbers that visualization software could use to 'connect the dots' and draw a confidence line or polygon.

+## Code

+The file **PRAMS_CI_pivot_r_code.R** is available in this Github Repository folder.
+It takes in the PRAMS.csv file and outputs the PRAMS_CI.csv file.

 ## Issues & decisions

 Language used in any Tableau visualizations has modified gendered terms like 'women' or 'mothers' to non-gendered terms like 'people' to be more inclusive of all populations.